 Sue: A lot of thought has gone into their costumes.
 Their spacesuits look very practical.

-Sue: This bloke isn’t very good.
+Sue: He isn’t very good.
 The Welsh one.
 He’s too hammy.
-He looks like Peter Gordeno, if Peter Gordeno let himself go.
+He looks like Peter Gordeno.
+If Peter Gordeno had let himself go.

 Sue: How did they last this long without killing each other?